cbw1243/CropScapeR/README.md

 [CropScape](https://nassgeodata.gmu.edu/CropScape/) is an interactive Web CDL exploring system, which was developed to query, visualize, disseminate, and analyze CDL data geospatially through standard geospatial Web services in a publicly accessible online environment.
 The development of this package is to provide R functions that allow R users to easily utilize the geospatial processing services provided by CropScape.
 These services allow users to effectively and efficiently access and analyze the CDL data.

 ## Key functions
-[CropScape](https://nassgeodata.gmu.edu/CropScape/) provide four essential geospatial processing services:
+We implement four geospatial processing services provided by [CropScape](https://nassgeodata.gmu.edu/CropScape/) in R:

 1. `GetCDLValue`/`GetCDLFile`
 The `GetCDLValue` service finds the pixel value at a given location (defined by a coordinate), and the `GetCDLFile` service fetches irregularly shaped CDL data.
 The shape could be a county boundary (defined by county FIPS code), a triangle area (defined by three coordinates), or a rectangle/box (defined by four corner points).
 The `GetCDLValue` and `GetCDLFile` services are implemented by a single R function: `GetCDLData`.
 The `GetCDLData` function takes an Area of Interest (AOI) and a crop year value as inputs and return the CDL raster data.
 The raster data can be saved as TIF file or a data table.
 Examples are provided in the help file of `GetCDLData`.